Two glasses of red vermouth served with ice and citrus garnish

 Vermutería La Rosa – the classic everyone ends up loving

 La Rosa Vermuteria has become one of those spots that people recommend without even thinking about it, and for good reason.
 The bar mixes old-school charm with a welcoming, lively atmosphere that feels instantly local.
 Their vermouth is poured the traditional way, slightly aromatic and perfectly balanced, and it pairs effortlessly with simple but delicious tapas.
 Whether you drop in for a quick pre-lunch drink or settle in for a relaxed evening, La Rosa delivers that classic Mallorcan vermouth experience that everyone ends up talking about.
+Spots like La Rosa are a big part of what makes neighbourhoods like the Old Town so popular for food-focused evenings in Palma.

 Vermutería San Jaime – for when you want something a bit trendier

 San Jaime has that slightly trendier feel that makes you want to stay longer than planned.
 The space is modern and lively, without losing the warmth you expect from a proper Mallorcan bar.
 Their vermouth menu mixes the classics with a few fun twists, so it’s an easy place to try something new without going overboard.
 Add a selection of fresh, creative tapas and you’ve got the perfect spot for a relaxed catch-up or a first stop on a night out.
 If you’re after a vermouth bar with personality and a bit of style, San Jaime is a solid choice.
+Modern vermouth bars like this reflect how traditional food culture in Mallorca continues to evolve, especially in urban areas like Palma.

 Vermouth bar Vermoutique in Palma de Mallorca with people sitting at the counter, drinking vermouth and enjoying small bites.